rayference/pinttrs/docs/rst/compatible.rst

    >>> pinttrs.util.units_compatible(u1, u2)
    False

-While this does not prevent from adding radiances and irradiances, it, at least, provides a means for checking that attributes which should be passed a radiance will not receive an irradiance.
+Although this does not prevent the addition of radiances and irradiances, it provides at least a means to check that attributes which should be passed a radiance will not receive an irradiance.